STAT545-UBC-hw-2018-19/hw05-rachlobay/STAT545-HW05-factors-and-figures.md

 The actual plotly plot is may be interacted with [here](https://raw.githack.com/STAT545-UBC-students/hw05-rachlobay/master/ggplotly_Am_Euro.html).

-The result looks like art.
-It is cool that if we hover over the plot produced by plotly, we can see the important information - what the population, GDP per capita, mean GDP per capita, and what country that the spot that we are hovering over pertains to.
+The result looks like art, but doesn't show the transition over time like gganimate did.
+However, it is cool that if we hover over the plot produced by plotly, we can see the important information - what the population, GDP per capita, mean GDP per capita, and what country that the spot that we are hovering over pertains to.
 However, there are some drawbacks to using ggplotly.
 For example, when I tried to animate the above ggplotly, it became very difficult very quick because the following `animation_button(x = 1, xanchor = "right", y = 0, yanchor = "bottom")` line in particular threw an error that is difficult to fix.

 On the other hand, if we manually attach am\_Euro\_gap and manually create a plot\_ly of that data, it becomes easier to animate it.
 For the base of the following code, see [here](https://plot.ly/r/animations/).